bomonike/bomonike.github.io/aws-kiro2.md

    PROTIP: We don't use <strike>brew install --cask kiro</strike> Homebrew to install Kiro because Kiro has its own update mechanism.

-1. Use an internet browser to visit:
+1. Use an internet browser.
+1. Visit the history of Kiro IDE releases:

+   <a target="_blank" href="https://kiro.dev/changelog/ide/">https://kiro.dev/changelog/ide/</a>

+1. Visit the Kiro product landing page:

    <a target="_blank" href="https://kiro.dev/">kiro.dev</a>

+1. Click "View Demo" for the video, if you haven't watched it before.
+1. Click "Sign in" using your AWS Builder ID email and password.
-1. Click the purple "Download for macOS" (or Linux).
+1. On the <a target="_blank" href="https://app.kiro.dev/account/usage">Account page</a>,<br />click the purple "Download for macOS" (or Linux).
 1. Select "Apple Silicon" if you have the newer M-series machines.
 Select "Intel" for older models.

    File such as "kiro-ide-0.11.28-stable-darwin-arm64.dmg" appears in the pop-up dialog.